In pandemic, travel pros repurpose their gear to entertain kids, haul groceries and stay comfy

 Wayne Hubbard, TV host and producer of Urban American Outdoors, is accustomed to traveling multiple times per week to film his show and speak at events.
 But with more than 40 trips and events canceled, Hubbard has turned his attention to exploring hyper-locally instead.
 “I’m rediscovering my backyard and learning how to staycation,” he says.

-He’s approaching each day like an adventure, dressing in outdoorsy apparel as though he’s still on an adventure and carrying his camera bag — retrofitted with coronavirus necessities such as hand sanitizer — everywhere.
+He’s approaching each day like an adventure, dressing in outdoorsy apparel and carrying his camera bag — retrofitted with coronavirus necessities such as hand sanitizer — everywhere.
 “Now I’m like this urban garden guy,” he says, laughing.
 “I’m out there, wearing my drywick clothes that I would never normally wear at home, laying on the ground photographing plants in my new garden and rabbits in the grass.”
 By continually taking photos, he says, “I’m still discovering.”

 [What’s it like to go on vacation during a pandemic?
 I went to a newly reopened resort to find out.]